Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 Spent an hour of consecutive frees making the pipes connect properly, making sure the host and player are on the same page.

+Spent class time testing with Raechel and fixing pipes.

-Spent 40 minutes trying to figure out how our code broke, added print statements to find where the piping messed up, changed a bit of the player.c so that the player know if they got the question right or wrong
+Spent 40 minutes at home trying to figure out how our code broke, added print statements to find where the piping messed up, changed a bit of the player.c so that the player know if they got the question right or wrong.

+### 2024-01-14 - game end
+Spent an hour of consecutive frees fixing the loops and trying to get the player to exit when the host exits.